ArsenyYankovsky/typeorm-aurora-data-api-driver/README.md

 })
 ```

-Alternative way of automatically cast your UUID ids is to enable automatic casting of UUID (based on regex) by passing `enabledUuidHack: true` to `formatOptions`.
+Alternative way of automatically cast your UUID ids is to enable automatic casting of UUID (based on regex) by passing `enableUuidHack: true` to `formatOptions`.